How to Install Anaconda on Ubuntu 18.04

 Change to the

-tmpdirectory and download the Anaconda installation script that you copied from the Anaconda website with
+tmpdirectory and download the Anaconda installation script with

 The download may take some time depending on your connection speed.